 If you tire of the beaches, there are also private boat trips available, as well as guided hikes along the cliffs.
 Of all the places to stay in Santorini, you can’t go wrong with the capital.

-2. Oia, one of the best areas to stay in Santorini
+2. Oia, the best area where to stay in Santorini

 Oia (pronounced “ee-yah”) is among the most popular places to stay in Santorini, thanks to its unmatched panoramic spectacles, unforgettable sunsets, and attractive boutique hotels.